samw-nrhc/Effort-Satisfaction-Matrix/README.md

 - Show that movement across quadrants isn’t always linear.
 - Spark conversations around how individuals can find sustainable fulfillment.

-This project is built on a simple philosophy: `while t and E: δ += ε`
+The project’s core philosophy is captured in a simple pseudo-code snippet: `while t and E: δ += ε`

-We are constrained by the time and energy we have, but small, consistent epsilons (ε) can compound into long-term transformation (δ).
+We are constrained by the time and energy we have, but small, consistent actions (epsilon/ε) can compound into long-term transformation (delta/δ).

 ### Contributing
 This project is in its early stages.
 Contributions are welcome!